 Strawberry Rhubarb Jam with Jello Recipe

 It’s rhubarb season!
-This simple strawberry rhubarb jam recipe only takes 3 ingredients and just a little time split between 2 days.
+This easy strawberry rhubarb jam recipe only takes 3 ingredients and just a little time split between 2 days.
+It makes a small batch that you can easily keep in your refrigerator.

 One of the best parts of this recipe is that you don’t have to spend time chopping up strawberries – the delicious strawberry flavor comes from strawberry Jello mix!